EZ-CORE/EZ-GEN/push-notification-system/mobile-integration/ionic-capacitor-integration.md

   private handleForegroundNotification(notification: PushNotificationSchema) {
     // You can show a local notification or update your app's UI console.log('Handling foreground notification:', notification);
+    console.log('New notification received:', notification.title, '-', notification.body);

-    // Example: Show a toast or modal
+    // Example: Show a toast or modal instead of alert
     // this.toastController.create({...}).then(toast => toast.present());
   }